Field Report · October 29, 2025

 Having run TranslateMom for nearly two years, I've noticed a troubling political trend: people intentionally misquoting those they politically disagree with by uploading videos alongside misleading translations, like quoting someone as saying "We must eat the poor," when they're actually sharing a soup recipe in Arabic.

-Fighting misinformation online has never been more critical, and unfortunately, tools like Grok are easily manipulated for this purpose.
+Fighting misinformation online has never been more critical.
+Tools like Grok are easily manipulated for this purpose.

-Until then, please stop only using "@grok translate this". @TranslateMom is not perfect either, but it will get you further to the truth, and using multiple sources of translations will get you a clearer picture.
-Better yet, ask a real human who knows the language!
+Please stop only using "@grok translate this". @TranslateMom is not perfect either, but it will get you further to the truth.
+Using multiple sources of translations will get you a clearer picture.
+Or better yet, use a tool built specifically for this.